Prateekkr12/Sortify-/SECURITY_ALERT.md

-# 🚨 SECURITY ALERT - IMMEDIATE ACTION REQUIRED
+# 🚨 SECURITY ALERT - RESOLVED

+## ✅ STATUS: Credentials Removed from Codebase

+**Note**: This alert was created when credentials were found in the codebase.
+These issues have now been **RESOLVED**.
+All hardcoded secrets have been removed and replaced with environment variables.
+However, you should still rotate the credentials that were previously exposed.

-## ⚠️ CRITICAL: Exposed Credentials Found
+## ⚠️ PREVIOUSLY EXPOSED: Credentials Found (Now Fixed)

 ### File: `docker-compose.yml`